 I'm glad you find our website helpful.
 We want to give you the best unbiased info for all your countertop needs.

-I can appreciate your tastes.
+I can appreciate your taste.
 White Carrara is gorgeous!
-We have it in one of our bathrooms and that's where you should put it too... preferrably not the kid's bath.
+We have it in one of our bathrooms and that's where you should put it too (preferably not the kid's bath) and here's why....

-Marble countertops are much more sensitive to staining and etching (marks in the marble polish) than granite.
-You'd have glass rings etched in the polish within a week and Kool-Aid stains would soon follow.
-The white would show everything.
+Marble countertops are much more sensitive to etching (dull marks in the marble polish) than granite.

-Kitchen countertops just get way too much abuse.
+Kitchen countertops just get way too much abuse and constant exposure to acidic foods and drinks.
+Which means a constant battle with dull spots from etching.
 It would drive you nuts!

 Now if you are a serious baker, then marble is considered the best surface for rolling dough, but even then I would only do a section or an island and not the whole kitchen countertop.

-Look at some of the white granites.
+Look at white granites or other Carrara marble alternatives.
 You will still have to apply a granite sealer once in a while (every 2-5 years) but no big deal.
 Granite will stand up to your family no problem.

 Also, Silestone, Zodiaq, Cambria and other quartz countertops have some nice whites.
 Follow the links from the "Quartz" page button up on the left.
 Quartz performs just as well as granite, you just don't have the range of color/pattern choices that you do with granite.